mark-borg/Mark-Borg.github.io/_drafts/2018-02-12-image-noise-modeling.md

 The assumption is that this variation is Gaussian distributed with the mean of the distribution coinciding with the *true* value of the pixel.
 Many computer vision algorithms make this assumption and their workings rely on this assumption being true.

-Now I will run a number of statistical tests, called **normality tests**, to check whether this assumption is true or not.
+Now we will run a number of statistical tests, called **normality tests**, to check whether this assumption is true or not.

 **Shapiro-Wilk** tests the *null hypothesis* ($$H_0$$) that the pixel values are drawn from a normally-distributed population.
 This is tested against the alternative hypothesis ($$H_1$$) is that the pixel values are NOT normally distributed.
 To keep the null hypothesis, the test statistic $$W$$ returned by the Shapiro-Wilk test must be close to 1 and the probability value $$p$$ must be above the chosen alpha value (0.05).